cockroachdb/docs/cockroachcloud/cloud-org-sso.md

 ### Autoprovisioning

-Autoprovisioning allows you to centralize management of your users in an IdP and removes the need to [invite users to your organization](console-access-management.html#invite-team-members-to-cockroachdb-cloud).
-When autoprovisioning is enabled, the first time a new user successfully signs in using the custom sign-in page, a {{ site.data.products.db }} account is automatically created for them and the user is assigned the [Developer role](console-access-management.html#developer) by default.
+Autoprovisioning allows you to centralize management of your users in an IdP and removes the need to [invite users to your organization](managing-access.html#invite-team-members-to-an-organization).
+When autoprovisioning is enabled, the first time a new user successfully signs in using the custom sign-in page, a {{ site.data.products.db }} account is automatically created for them and the user is assigned the [Org Member role](authorization.html#org-member) by default.

 Together with [Allowed Email Domains](configure-cloud-org-sso.html#allowed-email-domains), autoprovisioning allows new users to get started as soon as they are provisioned in your IdP, without waiting for an invitation.

 Autoprovisioning is optional, and can be configured separately for each enabled SSO authentication method.

 {{site.data.alerts.callout_danger}}
 {{ site.data.products.db }} users are identified by their email address.
 To reduce the risk of duplicated users, ensure that users have unique email addresses before you enable autoprovisioning for an authentication method.
 If duplicate users result from enabling autoprovisioning, you must delete them manually.
-Refer to [Manage Team Members](/docs/cockroachcloud/console-access-management.html#manage-team-members).
+Refer to [Manage an organization's users](managing-access.html#manage-an-organizations-users).
 {{site.data.alerts.end}}

 Cockroach Labs recommends that you enable autoprovisioning on only a single SSO method at a time, and that you migrate your users gradually.
 Most organizations aim to manage users in a single centralized IdP.
 It may be necessary to temporarily enable autoprovisioning to migrate a group of users from your centralized IdP who have yet not been onboarded to your Cloud organization.